How To Choose A Davis Weather Station

 - Still affordable: While more expensive that the Vantage Vue, Vantage Pro2, is still the most affordable weather station in the professional home weather station realm.
 It is the choice of many meteorologists, growers, educators, researchers and other professionals around the world.

 - Expandable: You can accessorize and add on to your Vantage Pro2 system.
-Choose the Vantage Pro2 with Standard Radiation Shield, or up your game with a Vantage Pro2 Plus that includes solar radiation and UV sensors.
+You can choose the Vantage Pro2 with Standard Radiation Shield or up your game with a Vantage Pro2 Plus that includes solar radiation and UV sensors.
 Growers can choose a Vantage Pro2 GroWeather, while those in arid and calm wind areas can choose a fan aspirated radiation shield.
 You can even add a Leaf Wetness and Soil Moisture Station to your Vantage Pro2 system.

 You really can’t go wrong with either system.
-But whichever station you choose, we recommend pushing your data to the WeatherLink cloud platform with WeatherLink Live, which receives the data from the sensor suite and then automatically uploads it via Wi-Fi.
+But whichever station you choose, we recommend pushing your data to the WeatherLink cloud platform from a WeatherLink Console or with WeatherLink Live.
 (Learn about the importance of sharing your weather data here.)

 We've made it easy